gitter-badger/OAuth2ServerBundle/Resources/doc/Use.md

             # Add your favorite authentication process here
         token:
             pattern: ^/oauth/v2/token
             #pattern: ^/oauth/v2/(token|revoke) # If you have enabled TokenRevocationEndpointPlugin, comment the previous line and uncomment this one
             security: false

     access_control:
-        - { path: ^/oauth/v2/authorize, role: IS_AUTHENTICATED_FULLY }
+        - { path: ^/oauth/v2/authorize, role: IS_AUTHENTICATED_FULLY } # Choose one of the following line depending on your security policy
+        #- { path: ^/oauth/v2/authorize, role: IS_AUTHENTICATED_REMEMBERED }
 ```

 # Configure the routes